lmdsultan/ISTQB-CTFL-certification-PREP-/K1_Remember/Terms.md

 ###  Coverage
 The degree to which specified coverage items have been determined or have been exercised by a test suite expressed as a percentage.

 ###  Debugging
 The process of finding, analyzing and removing the causes of failures in software.
 The process of detecting and removing of existing and potential errors

 ###  Defect
-An imperfection or deficiency in a work product where it does not meet its requirements or specifications.
+An imperfection or deficiency in a work product where it does not meet its requirements or specifications.<br/>
 Any variance between actual and expected result .

 ###  Error